 - Points and Standings – Teams will earn points at each leg of the tour based on finish at each event.
 Points will be allocated as follows; 1st – 10, 2nd – 8, 3rd – 6, 4th – 5, 5th – 4, 6th – 3, 7th – 2, 8th – 1.
 Points at the FINAL will be doubled.
 The team with the most points following the final will be the winners of the season.
 In the event of a tie, the team with the most wins will be the champion.
 In the event of a tie between teams, the values of the teams’ positions are added and divided evenly by how many teams tied.
 For example if three team tied for second place, the values for second, third and fourth will be added up and then divided by 3 so that the three teams receive equal shares.

 GRAND PRIX PARTICIAPATION

-- In 2021, all 50 athletes will be allowed to participate in the Grand Prix at every event as long as they have completed with their GP horse the initial round of at least one FEI competition among those listed in Art.
+- All 50 athletes will be allowed to participate in the Grand Prix at every event as long as they have completed with their Grand Prix horse the initial round of at least one FEI competition among those listed in Art.
 261.4.4 prior to the Grand Prix.
 JRs Art.
 261.4.4 applies.
-If the League expands to more teams in the future, a qualifying competition for the Grand Prix will be added.
-Athletes invited under invitation Group 5 (refer to Art.
-8 Event Invitations) are not eligible to participate in the Grand Prix, even in the event that the quota of 50 athletes has not been reached, and will be reimbursed by the OC for the start fee of the Grand Prix.

 2022 Season Bonuses